MegSch23/hoa-website/README.md

 ## Running the backend
+Go into the backend directory.
 Run the command npm run start